ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 [Docker](https://www.docker.com) is installed as part of the Developer Tools, and we will need it, even though its work will take place mostly in the background, within routines that scaffold your new app.
 Docker must be running for the build commands to work.
-Go ahead and create a Docker account online, run the Docker app, and sign in.
+Go ahead and create a Docker account online at [Dockerhub](https://hub.docker.com), run the Docker app, and sign in.

 ### Installing Node.js
 {: #tutorial-wa-install-node}

-The app you will build uses Node.js as the server-side engine to run the JavaScript code for this web application.
+The app you will build uses [Node.js](https://nodejs.org/) as the server-side engine to run the JavaScript code for this web application.
 In order to use Node's included Node Package Manager (npm), to manage your app's dependencies, you must install Node.js locally.
 Also, having Node.js installed locally simplifies testing, thus speeding up development.

 Before you start, you may consider using a version manager, like Node Version Manager, or `nvm`, to install Node, reducing the complexity of managing multiple versions of Node.js.

-As of this writing, to install or update `nvm` on a Mac or Linux machine, you can use the install script using cURL in the CLI interface you just opened by copying and pasting one of the commands in the first two examples to your command line, and pressing enter:
+As of this writing, to install or update `nvm` on a Mac or Linux machine, you can use the install script using cURL in the CLI interface you just opened by copying and pasting one of the commands in the first two examples to your command line, and pressing enter (note, this assumes that your shell is BASH, and not an alternative):

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash